uxweb/sweet-alert/readme.md

 The package view is located in the `resources/views/vendor/sweet/` directory.

-You can override/overwrite your sweet alert configuration to fit your needs.
+You can customize this view to fit your needs.

+A `sweet-alert.php` configuration file will be published to your `config` directory as well, this will allow you to set the default timer for all autoclose alerts.

 ### Configuration Options